 - Stress testing: Stress testing is done to check the limits of any system, at the most extreme levels, in a very stressful environment.
 This helps to understand while going above the threshold limit, which part of the system is vulnerable to break and does the system revert to normal after being under such heavy stress testing.

 - Regression performance testing: We have tested the application after each sprint, but this is to validate if any recent changes in source code has impacted the application performance in any way.
 This helps to monitor the performance with each additional sprint, to understand if recent changes have caused any degradation to systems.
 For regression performance testing, we can integrate performance tests with our CI/CD delivery.

-After we have tested and validated the application from a performance standpoint, we move to the final stage which is rollout to production and monitoring the application with real traffic.
-After our application goes into production, we have to ensure that everything continues to run smoothly for users.
+After we have tested and validated the application from a performance standpoint, we move to the final stage, which is rolling out into production and monitoring the application with real traffic.
+After putting our application into production, we should continue to check that everything runs smoothly.
 Dotcom-Monitor offers multiple monitoring solutions to ensure our pages and applications continue to perform and function properly.
-Below are the key monitoring tools provided by Dotcom-Monitor helping us to track our application in production:
+Below are the key monitoring tools provided by Dotcom-Monitor helping us to track our application in production.

-The solutions within the Dotcom-Monitor platform allow us to set up ongoing monitoring based upon custom thresholds, and helping with sending alerts to specific individuals or support teams when any error occurs on production so that it gets fixed before potentially impacting multiple sets of users.
+The solutions within the Dotcom-Monitor platform allow us to set up individual monitors for continuous monitoring, and if anything goes wrong, the platform will send alerts when any errors occur in production so that it can get fixed immediately before impacting multiple sets of users.

 Conclusion: Load Testing in the Agile Process